MAndersoni1102/MVC-Tech-Blog/README.md

 Yarn: Package manager to manage project dependencies.
 dotenv: Environment variable management.
 # Installation
-1. Clone the Repository,
+Step 1: Clone the Repository
-2.Install Dependencies,
+Step 2: Install Dependencies
-3. Copy code,
+Step 3: Copy Code
-4. run yarn install,
+Step 4: In your terminal run yarn install
-5.Create a .env file in the root directory and add the following variables, 6.Set up the database schema,
+Step 5: Create a .env file in the root directory and add the following variables Step 6: Set up the database schema,
-7.Run using yarn start
+Step 7: Run using yarn start

 # Usage
 Navigate to http://localhost:3000 to access the blog site.